sadamexx/sadamexx/README.md

 ![Me in Egypt!](Pyramids.jpg)
-### Hello World! 👋
+### Hello World! 👋 My name is Sarah (pronounced Sada)

 Like the shirt says 🙏🏼 GOD. 🏆 GOALS. 💪🏽 GRIND.
 In that order.

 - 🔭 I’m currently working on ...Family Promise of Spokane
 - 🌱 I’m currently learning ...
 Python3